-Currently, Dr. Menyuk is studying models for passively modelocked lasers that are carrier envelope phase locked.
-“What this means is that these lasers produce extremely short pulses on the order of 100 femtoseconds (a millionth of a billionth of a second) or less, and they’re used to make very good clocks and very accurate frequency measurements,” explains Menyuk.
-These lasers are useful for sensing, telecommunications, and defense and medical applications.
-He has been collaborating with researchers at the National Institute of Standards and Technology (NIST) in Boulder, Colorado on related projects.
+Currently, Dr. Menyuk is studying models for passively modelocked lasers and microresonators that produce frequency combs.
+Frequency combs are a set of regularly space frequency lines that act as a frequency ruler and that can be used to measure frequency and time with great accuracy.
+“These frequency combs are made from extremely short optical pulses (solitons) on the order of 100 femtoseconds (a millionth of a billionth of a second) or less, and they’re used to make very accurate frequency and time measurements,” explains Menyuk.
+Frequency combs are useful for sensing, telecommunications, and defense and medical applications.
+The discovery of frequency combs was so important that researchers at the National Institute of Standards and Technology (NIST) in Boulder, Colorado and at the Max Planck Institute in Munich, Germany, shared part of the 2005 Nobel Prize in Physics for this discovery and its application to frequency measurement.
+Dr. Menyuk has been collaborating with researchers at the National Institute of Standards and Technology (NIST) in Boulder, Colorado on related projects since 2004.

 In addition to his work on frequency combs, Dr. Menyuk has been working on optical waveguides and photodetectors with the Naval Research Laboratory, frequency transfer with the Army Research Laboratory, and high-energy laser systems with the Johns Hopkins University Applied Physics Laboratory.
 He has ongoing collaborations with a wide range of academic institutions.
 He is the director of UMBC’s Computational Photonics Laboratory, where he and a team of lab colleagues have developed software that is used to model photonic systems and is widely used in industry and academia.